TDiNguyen/widgets/README.md

-# widgets
-List of Widget created with ReactJs
+#List of Widgets create with ReactJs